m7kvqbe1/home/content/posts/langchain-gpt-messenger.md

 draft = false
 +++

-> LangChain is a software framework that helps facilitate the integration of large language models (LLMs) into applications.

 I built a conversational AI using LangChain and the OpenAI API that parses Facebook Messenger data.
 This enables you to have meaningful conversations with your historical chat data.

 Here’s a quick walkthrough of the process and some insights.